Giant Canadian Geese – NOT FOR SALE

 These giant geese have a wingspan of around 6 feet and can weigh up to 20 pounds.
 They are primarily herbivores with a diet of mostly vegetation (grasses and seaweed) and grains (wheat, beans, rice and corn), although they will sometimes eat fish and insects.
 The geese are monogamous, and most couples stay together for life.
 Females lay 3-8 eggs and adults molt annually during the summer/breeding season, regaining flight around the same time their goslings learn to fly.
 In the wild, the life span of geese that survive to adulthood ranges 10–24 years.

-Also check our Golden Pheasants for sale!
+Also check our Golden Pheasants!